 3. Know your personality.

-Decide if you need to 100% completely give up Diet Coke or if you can make it a special occasion drink.
+Decide if you need to 100% completely give up soda or if you can make it a special occasion drink.
 If you’re unsure, this quiz over will help you decide if you’re a moderator or an abstainer when it comes to giving something up.

 4. Know your weak spots.

 I crave Diet Coke on hot summer days and when I’m eating spicy foods.
 Now, the craving doesn’t catch me off guard in these situations: I expect it.
-Somehow knowing the reason why I’m craving Diet Coke makes me feel better–and helps me choose a different option more cheerfully.
+Somehow knowing the reason why I’m craving it makes me feel better–and helps me choose a different option more cheerfully.

 5. If you are completely, hopelessly addicted, take baby steps.